jronallo/jronallo.github.com/source/_posts/2012-01-22-microdata-examples-for-cultural-heritage-organizations.markdown

 published: false
 ---

+While implementing Microdata is relatively simple, it always helps to have more examples to learn from.
-These are examples of implementing Microdata or Schema.org that may help cultural heritage organizations with their own implementations.
-The hope is that by seeing more examples, we can dicuss more about best practices and opportunities for more engagement.
+Below are examples of Microdata and/or Schema.org that may help cultural heritage organizations with their own implementations.
+The hope is that by seeing more examples, we can discuss best practices and opportunities for more engagement.

 <!-- more -->